What is Ribbon in Excel?

 How to Use a Ribbon in Excel with Examples

-Below are some examples where you required customization of ribbon in excel.
+Below are some examples where you required customization of the ribbon.

 Shortcut key to Record Macro: